Algorithm Interface

 .line_search

 line search.
-For other available types, check the FrankWolfe.jl package.active_set
+For other available types, check the FrankWolfe.jl package.max_fw_iter

 flag specifies whether the lazification of the Frank-Wolfe variant should be used.
 Per defaulttrue

 .
-Note that it has no effect on Vanilla Frank-Wolfe.lazy_tolerance
+Note that it has no effect on standard Frank-Wolfe.lazy_tolerance

 decides how much progress is deemed enough to not have to call the LMO.
 Only used if thelazy